softmatterlab/SmartTrap/Instrument Schematics/README.md

-# Electronics schematics of the instrument
+# Electronics of the instrument
 Schematics of the controller are in the PDFs found here.
 Follow the steps below to connect the controller to your instrument and your controller power supply.

 ## Connecting the controller